-Similarities and differences between migraine vs. headache symptoms and signs
+Symptoms and signs: Similarities and differences between migraine vs headache

-The only similarity between migraine and headaches are the pain with them.
+The only similarity between a migraine and a headache are that they both cause pain.
 The headache may come on gradually or suddenly.

 Migraine is different from other headaches because it may cause symptoms like:

 Some doctors consider these symptoms to be an acute migraine attack.

 Tension-type headaches may be associated with tenderness of the muscles of the head, neck, and shoulders.
 If you have this type of headache, you do not have a change in pain with physical activity, and there are no associated sensitivities to light, sounds, or smells.

 Differences in causes between migraine vs headache

 Doctors believe that the underlying cause of migraines is related to changes in the blood flow in certain areas of the brain, with subsequent alterations in the blood vessels in that region.
 Chemical reactions may lead to swelling and irritation of the blood vessels (thought to contribute to the characteristic “throbbing” quality of a migraine headache).